 This Drawdown Prospectus, which must be read and construed as one document in conjunction with information incorporated by reference herein (see "Documents and Information Incorporated by Reference"), which includes certain information from the base prospectus dated March 20, 2012 prepared in connection with the Programme, as supplemented on May 15, 2012 and July 12, 2012 (the "Base Prospectus") (the "Drawdown Prospectus"), is prepared in connection with the issue of the Notes by VTB Capital S.A. (the "Issuer") under the Programme.
-The Notes are being issued for the sole purpose of financing a subordinated loan of U.S.\$1,500,000,000 (the "Loan") to JSC VTB Bank ("VTB" or the "Borrower"), as borrower.
-The Loan is granted pursuant to the terms of a subordinated loan agreement between the Issuer and VTB dated October 15, 2012 (the "Loan Agreement"), the form of which is set out herein.
+The Notes are being issued on or about December 11, 2012 (the "Issue Date"), for the sole purpose of financing a senior loan of AU\$500,000,000 (the "Loan") to JSC VTB Bank ("VTB" or the "Borrower"), as borrower.
+The Loan is granted pursuant to the terms of a facility agreement between the Issuer and VTB dated July 26, 2010 (the "Facility Agreement"), as amended and supplemented by a loan supplement dated December 7, 2012 (the "Loan Supplement" and together with the Facility Agreement, the "Loan Agreement").

-Interest on the Notes will be payable at the rate of 6.95 per cent. per annum semi-annually in arrear on April 17, and October 17, in each year, commencing on April 17, 2013, as described under "Terms and Conditions of the Notes-5 Interest".
-The Loan will bear interest at the same per annum rate.
+Interest on the Notes will be payable at the rate of 7.50 per cent. per annum annually in arrear on December 11 in each year, commencing on December 11, 2013, as described under "Terms and Conditions of the Notes-5 Interest".
 The issue price of the Notes is 100 per cent. of their principal amount.
+The Loan will bear interest of 7.50 per cent. per annum.

-Subject to the provisions of an amended and restated principal trust deed dated July 26, 2010 (the "Principal Trust Deed") between the Issuer and Citibank, N.A. (the "Trustee") as amended in respect of the Notes by a supplemental trust deed between the Issuer and Trustee to be dated on or about the date of the issue of the Notes (the "Supplemental Trust Deed", and together with the Principal Trust Deed, the "Trust Deed") the Issuer (a) will charge, in favour of the Trustee, by way of a first fixed charge as security for its payment obligations in respect of the Notes and under the Trust Deed, certain of its rights and interests under the Loan Agreement and the Account (as defined in the Loan Agreement), but excluding any Issuer Reserved Rights (as defined in the Trust Deed), and (b) will assign, in favour of the Trustee, certain of its other rights under the Loan Agreement, but excluding any Issuer Reserved Rights, in each case for the benefit of the holders of the Notes (the "Noteholders"), all as more fully described under "Overview of the Programme" in the Base Prospectus.
+Subject to the provisions of an amended and restated principal trust deed dated July 26, 2010 (the "Principal Trust Deed") between the Issuer and Citibank, N.A. (the "Trustee") as amended in respect of the Notes by a supplemental trust deed between the Issuer and Trustee to be dated on or about the Issue Date (the "Supplemental Trust Deed", and together with the Principal Trust Deed, the "Trust Deed") the Issuer (a) will charge in favour of the Trustee, by way of a first fixed charge as security for its payment obligations in respect of the Notes and under the Trust Deed, certain of its rights and interests under the Loan Agreement and the Account (as defined in the Loan Supplement), but excluding any Issuer Reserved Rights (as defined in the Trust Deed), and (b) will assign (in respect of the Notes), in favour of the Trustee, certain of its other rights under the Loan Agreement, but excluding any Issuer Reserved Rights, in each case for the benefit of the holders of the Notes (the "Noteholders"), all as more fully described under "Overview of the Programme" in the Base Prospectus.